xmsec/ghost-theme-yaldorei/README.md

 # Yaldorei
+Fork and Modified from [Kaldorei](https://github.com/xiaoluoboding/ghost-theme-kaldorei)

-A Simple And Elegant Ghost Theme Yadorei **Modified** From [Kaldorei](https://github.com/xiaoluoboding/ghost-theme-kaldorei) Which Derive From Default Theme Casper. **Most development was made by xiaoluoboding**.
-Maybe xiaoluoboding will update kaldorei soon and then I will also modify it to make it more simple.
+A Simple And Elegant Ghost Theme Yadorei **Modified** From [Kaldorei](https://github.com/xiaoluoboding/ghost-theme-kaldorei) Which Derive From Default Theme Casper.
+Modify to make it more simple.

 ![Ghost 2.x](https://img.shields.io/badge/Ghost-v2.x-blue.svg?style=flat-square)